This wasn’t the WORST J-Pic I’ve ever read.

 And when she isn’t being Extra Creative, she’s mad lazy.
 The lawyer (who, I think, pops up in other books.
 I recognized his tall, beautiful, yet STILL SOMEHOW COMPETENT OMG assistant) gets a call from his client late one evening and has to kick a woman out of bed and she’s like, Srsly?
 And he actually literally says, ‘It’s a job, but someone’s got to do it.’
 I think he probably means ‘It’s a rough job’ or ‘a dirty job’ or ‘a job where I sometimes get called late at night.’
 At any rate, he should probably have his Crime Fighter’s Phrasebook updated.

 Anyway, like I said, not the worst Jodi-P (that was probably Salem Falls.
 GOOD LORD, that book) but weirdly boring, despite or maybe because of that.
-Five and a half caterpillars.
+Six caterpillars.